syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 {% highlight dart %}

-    // Loads the image from base64 string
+    //Loads the image from base64 string
     PdfImage image = PdfBitmap.fromBase64String('/9j/4AAQSkZJRgABAQEAYABgAAD/4Q');

-    // Draws the image to the PDF page page.graphics.drawImage(image, Rect.fromLTWH(176, 0, 390, 130));
+    //Draws the image to the PDF page page.graphics.drawImage(image, Rect.fromLTWH(176, 0, 390, 130));

 {% endhighlight %}

 The following methods can be used to add text to a PDF document.

-* drawString() method of the PdfGraphics
+* drawString method of the PdfGraphics
 * PdfTextElement class.

 The PdfTextElement provides the layout result of the added text by using the location of the next element that decides to prevent content overlapping.
-This is not available in the DrawString method.
+This is not available in the drawString method.

 The following code example adds the necessary text such as address, invoice number and date to create a basic invoice application.